- What is a network fee?

 If you use a multisig wallet that requires multiple signatures prior to signing a transaction, the transaction size will be increased.

 Don’t operate with small amounts.
 The fewer inputs you have in your transaction history, the lower fees you’ll pay in the future.
 This calculator will help you to estimate the fee you will pay for the transaction and how quickly it will be approved.

-If Bitcoin Network is overloaded you will have to pay higher fees to get included into the next block as demand is increased.
+If Bitcoin Network is overloaded you will have to pay higher fees to get included in the next block as demand is increased.
 In extra cases, you may use BTC.COM service to make a paid request for miners to pick up your transaction out of the queue.

 The other way is just to wait till Mempool will be unloaded, so the demand and fees will jump down.

 Atomic Wallet uses a dynamic fee that is optimized for most user’s purposes.
 The wallet automatically calculates the network fee and provides a reasonable amount for fast transaction processing.